dwayn/aws-management-suite/README.md

 ### Enabling bash/zsh completion
 This project makes use of the argcomplete library (https://github.com/kislyuk/argcomplete) to provide dynamic completion.
 As part of the pip installation, the library will be installed, but completion will still need to be enabled.
 Due to some multi-platform issues I experienced trying to enable global completeion, I opted to use specific completion.
-All that is needed is to add this line to your .bashrc, .profile or .bash_profile (depending on which your OS uses) and then reload your terminal or `source .bashrc` (or .profile or .bash_profile).
+All that is needed is to add these lines to your .bashrc, .profile or .bash_profile (depending on which your OS uses) and then reload your terminal or `source .bashrc` (or .profile or .bash_profile).

 `eval "$(register-python-argcomplete ams)"`
+`eval "$(register-python-argcomplete ams-inventory)"`

 ### Upgrading
 If you have updated the code base, just run `pip install -r requirements.txt` to install any new dependencies and run `ams internals database upgrade` to run the update scripts